Dataflect-LLC/Dataflect-Documentation/index.md

 **url**

 - **Syntax:** url="_\<url>_"
 - **Description:** The URL for the API that you are reaching out to.
-Supports HTTP and HTTPS.
+Supports only HTTPS.
 If no protocol is specified this will default to HTTPS.
-You can include the full URL path here, or leverage the **url** and **endpoint** parameters together to specify the full path.
+You can include the full URL path here, or leverage the **url** and **endpoint** parameters together to specify the full path. **Note**: Dataflect forces SSL certificate verification for all requests.
   - Examples:
     - <https://api.dataflect.com/v2/api>
     - api.dataflect.com/v2/api